oracle-livelabs/spatial-graph/spatial-ai/ev/prepare-data/prepare-data.md

 ### Prerequisites

-* Completion of Lab x - Load and explore data
+* Completion of Lab 2 - Load and explore data

 ## Task 1: Open the pre-built notebook for this lab